Dr Derek Barter

 SK115 Critical Skills: A Social Analysis of Everyday Life, Experiential Learning.

-CM1 Study Skills and Student Support.
+CM1 Study Skills and Student Support and

 The National University of Ireland Level 7 Certificates (20 ECTS) in: